 Spring break is a great time to pack up the car and hit the road with your family or best buddies.
-Whether it is your first time camping, or you are just looking forward to some time outdoors, we have some resources to help you plan your spring break camping trip.
-From campground apps to stargazing calendars, and top spring break destinations, we’ve got you covered.
-Plan your spring break camping trip with a few of our favorite campaign trip resources.
+Whether it's your first time camping, or you're a seasoned camper looking forward to some time outdoors, we have some resources to help you plan your spring break camping trip.
+From the best campground apps to stargazing calendars, and popular spring break destinations, we’ve got you covered.

 Plan a Camping Road Trip

-Let's face it -- iPhone apps have restructured the way we live our lives, how we travel and how we search for a campground.
-There are a lot of great camping apps and quite a few that aren't worth your download.
+Let's face it -- smartphone and tablet apps have restructured the way we live our lives, how we travel and how we search for a campground.
+There are a lot of great camping apps out there worth a download.

-Our favorite apps help us find a campground, and download maps for traveling.
-You pitched your tent, set up the campground kitchen, and gathered wood for your campfire, but once your campsite is set, now what?
-Most of us love to venture in the great outdoors, and now there are many great iPhone apps to help us explore more.
+You've pitched your tent, set up the campground kitchen, and gathered wood for your campfire, but once your campsite is set, now what?
+For those of us who love to venture in the great outdoors, technology is helping us explore even more.

-Check out this list of our favorite camping apps and hit the road on a spring break camping road trip.
+Check out these tried-and-true camping apps and hit the road amply prepared.

 Camping for Beginners

 Spring break is a great time to go camping for the first time.
-If you are a camping beginner, have no fear; we have camping lessons for you here.
-In this five-part series you will learn about the camping gear you need to pack, where to camp, how to set up and break down your campsite, and how to clean and store your gear when you get home.
+If you are a camping newbie, have no fear; there are camping lessons for you here.
+Learn about the gear you need to pack, where to camp, how to set up and break down your campsite, and how to clean and properly store your gear when you get home.

 Campground cooking can be simple and easy, yet still delicious and one of the best parts of the camping experience.
 From one-pot meals to gourmet Dutch oven cooking, food will taste best when served in the great outdoors.

 There are a lot of ways to ruin a good camping trip.
-And it's even easier to ruin the great outdoors for others.
-Sure, leave your trash in the fire pit, let the bears get into your cooler and have your raging party go all-night-long.
+And it's even easier to ruin the great outdoors for others -- by leaving your trash in the fire pit, letting the bears get into your cooler and having your raging party go all-night-long, to name a few.

-It is not that camping has a lot of rules, but there are a few things you can do on camping trip to make sure everyone has fun, including your neighbors and the wildlife.
-Here are a few things not to do on a camping trip.
+It's not that camping has a lot of rules, but there are a few things you can do on your trip to make sure everyone has an enjoyable experience, including your neighbors and the resident wildlife.

 Plan a Stargazing Campout